chrislee35/orange3-nlp-book/04-Text Classification.md

 **Steps**:

-1. Load the `news-headlines.csv` file.
+1. Load the `news-headlines.tab` from the previous chapter and convert to a corpus.
 2. Preprocess the text (e.g., lowercase, remove stopwords).
 3. Convert the cleaned text to TF-IDF vectors.
 4. Train a classifier (try both Naive Bayes and Logistic Regression).
 5. Evaluate the model using *Test & Score* and inspect results using *Confusion Matrix*.

+> 💡 Remember to connect the data into Test & Score and not into the classifier directly (see Figure 7).

 > 📝 **Optional Challenge**: Try using *Random Forest* and compare its performance to Naive Bayes.